V3NoM-25/Immune-Ballot/README.md

 # ImmuneBallotWeb
-Ethereum Blockchain Based Voting application which provides a decentralised architecture to run and support a voting scheme that is open, fair and independently verifiable.
+Ethereum Blockchain Based Voting application which provides a decentralized architecture to run and support a voting scheme that is open, fair and independently verifiable.

 ###### **Tech Stack**